 In 2020, about one in four adults (nearly 45 million Americans) owed student loans.
 Added together, they were equivalent to more than $ 1.5 trillion, according to Brookings Research.
 Biden’s “education beyond the high school agendaCalls for making public colleges and universities free for all students with a family income of less than $ 125,000.

-A Biden presidency can also request the cancellation of up to $ 10,000 in federal student loans for eligible borrowers.
+A Biden presidency can also request the cancellation on how to file bankruptcy of up to $ 10,000 in federal student loans for eligible borrowers.
 The trap ?
 Student loan cancellation does not apply to private student loans.

 If you have private student loans, refinancing your loans could still save you money.
 Use an online student loan refinance calculatorto get an idea of what your new monthly payments might be.
 You can also use Credible to compare rates and lenders in just a few minutes.